-The Otogram can be used to complete tympanometry, acoustic reflexes, distortion product otoacoustic emissions, masked pure tone air and bone conduction audiometry, speech reception threshold, speech discrimination, Stenger, and patient surveys to assist in diagnosing hearing loss and/or ear disease.
+The Otogram can be used to complete (depending on model), tympanometry, acoustic reflexes, distortion product otoacoustic emissions, masked pure tone air and bone conduction audiometry, speech reception threshold, speech discrimination, Stenger, and patient surveys to assist in diagnosing hearing loss and/or ear disease.
 The table below provides a list of standard product features and system requirements for the Otogram.